-Value of Options
+Value of options

-- Granted in Year \$ ^(A) Exercised in year \$ ^(B) Lapsed in year \$ ^(C)
+Granted in year \$ Exercised in year \$(B) Lapsed in year \$(C)

-Greg Toll 30,225 - -
+Greg Toll - - -

-Peter Voigt 30,225 - -
+Peter Voigt - - -

-Jeremy Carter 12,090 - -
+Jeremy Carter - - -

-Marc Lichtenstein 25,188 - -
+Marc Lichtenstein - - -

-- (A) The value of options granted in the year is the fair value of the options calculated at grant date using the Black Scholes optionpricing model.
+(A) The value of options granted in the year is the fair value of the options calculated at grant date using the Black Scholes option-pricing model.
 The total value of the options granted is included in the table above.
+This amount is allocated to remuneration over the vesting period.
+No options have been issued to any key management person or each of the five named Company executives and Group executives in the Group during the current financial year.

-This amount is allocated to remuneration over the vesting period (i.e. in years 1 July 2007 to 1 July 2009). - (B) The value of options exercised during the year is calculated as the market price of shares of the Company as at close of trading on the date the options were exercised after deducting the price paid to exercise the option. - (C) The value of the options that lapsed during the year represents the benefit forgone and is calculated at the date the option lapsed using a binominal option-pricing model assuming the performance criteria had been achieved.
+The value of options exercised during the year is calculated as the market price of shares of the Company as at close of trading on the date the options were exercised after deducting the price paid to exercise the option.

+^(C) The value of the options that lapsed during the year represents the benefit forgone and is calculated at the date the option lapsed using a binominal option-pricing model assuming the performance criteria had been achieved.
 No options lapsed in the year.

-UNISSUED SHARES UNDER OPTIONS
+Unissued shares under options